11nishant/AI-Powered-News-Aggregator/README.md

 # News Conspiracy Detection System

 ## Overview
-This project is an AI-powered News Conspiracy Detection System that evaluates the credibility of news headlines using a machine learning model.
+The AI-Powered News Aggregator is a web-based application that analyzes news headlines and assigns a Conspiracy Score (0-100%) using ML models.
+The system helps detect clickbait, misinformation, and neutral news dynamically, empowering users to evaluate the credibility of headlines.
 It consists of a **Flask** backend and a **React.js** frontend.

 The backend is responsible for:
 - Handling API requests for conspiracy score prediction.